dwhiffing/final-lift-js13k/NOTES.md

 light should flicker randomly
 button animations

+# scaling

+have difficulty increase as score goes up elevator options, should only have 2 options at first, goes up as score increases if score is lower, low level number is more likely, then high/deadly as it increases combo gives multiplier every 3 floors (would need some way to show in UI) (represent as lights under screen?)

 # add "sequence" puzzle (difficulty adds more options)

 sequence: The player is given a sequence of numbers and must determine the next number in the sequence. sequence gets more complicated based on difficulty

-# need gameover animation: red eyes in the dark?

-combo gives multiplier every 3 floors

 # add music